-This course is for therapists, social workers, addiction counselors, sponsors, yoga teachers, Ayurvedic practitioners etc. Anyone interested in a more holistic and complete view of the problem and its solution.
+This certification is of interest to therapists, social workers, addiction counselors, coaches, sponsors, yoga teachers, Ayurvedic practitioners, Yoga Therapists etc. Anyone interested in a more holistic and complete view of the problem and its solution.
 Bringing the west (12 Steps) and the East (Yoga and Ayurveda) together offers us a truly empowering approach to counseling those who embark on a program of recovery.
 It is the evolution of the solution.

-Upon completion of the course you will have the skills to introduce the healing potential of the holistic sciences of Ayurveda and Yoga into your own life and those around you.
+Upon completion of the certification requirements you will have the skills to introduce the healing potential of the holistic sciences of Ayurveda and Yoga into your own life and those around you.

-Become able to correlate and discuss the many similarities between the foundations of Classical Yoga and those of the 12 Step Programs.
-This course expands your awareness and understanding of the 4 Paths of Yoga and how these spiritual practices can be integrated with the tools of 12 Step Programs.
+Healing the Habits that Bind Us: Looking at the Roots of our Addictive/self-destructive behaviors – an invitation to undertake heartfelt self-reflection about the addictive processes that we all experience in life.
+Become able to correlate and discuss the many similarities between the foundations of Classical Yoga and those of the 12 Step Programs and modern evidence-based research on best practicess for long term recovery and emotional sobriety.
+This course expands your awareness and understanding of the 4 Paths of Yoga and how these spiritual practices can be integrated with the all modern therapy tools and 12 Step Principles;

 This program is life changing for myself and others as I share my new awareness about addiction.
 Durga’s passion for what she is doing is contagious.
 The presentation of the material is clear, easy to understand, yet very profound!
 The way in which Durga has weaved together the causes and therapies for addiction from an Ayurvedic, Yogic and 12 step point of view is mind blowing.
 TAKE THIS COURSE!
 Taryn S,